OrchardCMS/OrchardDoc/Documentation/Customizing-the-default-theme.markdown

 The default Orchard theme is called the Theme Machine.
-It is designed to be a versatile starting point for customizing and developing new themes.
+It is designed as a versatile starting point for customizing and developing themes.

 This article introduces you to The Theme Machine and demonstrates how to create your own theme by customizing The Theme Machine style sheet (Site.css).